RushikeshHarne/aws-terraform-backend-bootstrap/README.md

-# 🚀 GitHub Actions Multi-Repo GitOps Foundation (Repo 1)
+# 🚀 GitHub Actions Multi-Repo GitOps Foundation

 This repository serves as the core **Bootstrap Foundation** for a multi-repository Terraform environment.
 It establishes a centralized, persistent Amazon S3 remote backend and publishes configuration pointers via AWS SSM Parameter Store for downstream infrastructure repositories (e.g., Network, App Stack).